federicoviceconti/flutter_slider/README.md

 In core folder you can find: BaseWidget and BaseNotifier.
 Every widgets extends from BaseWidget, and every model extends the BaseNotifier.
 The Api class contains the client and requests.

+# Where can I find slides example?

+In the following path, you can find slide example: *flutter_slider/assets/json/*.
+To run it, switch *environment* to MOCK.

+Have a good day! :)